Mariana-Tek/android-log/README.md

 for the date, time and package name.
 This is followed by the LOG level, the class and method, the active thread, a file name:line number, and any extra information.
 LOG automatically creates most of these elements for you.
 The file name portion is clickable and will navigate to the file at a line number.
 A lambda can be associated with each LOG line to generate and include extra information.
 LOG lines are automatically truncated at 3900 characters to avoid issues with Timber or the underlying android.util.Log class.
+LOG is easily integrated with Sentry.

 LOG levels are extensible.
 Currently 10 predefined LOG levels exist.
 These are: